 - The employee has the right to bring proof in the hearing

-- The employee has the right to bring a relevant person to the disciplinary procedure hearing.
+- The employee has the right to bring a relevant person to the hearing.
 He must choose from a colleague, an official of a trade union or a rep of the workplace trade union which is certified to do so.

-- The disciplinary procedure hearing is the chance for both the interested parties to state their case.
+- The hearing is the chance for both the interested parties to state their case.
 Here the employee’s companion also plays a vital role as he can speak favorably for the employee and take notes during the hearing.
 The employee answers to the allegations against him, ask a question to the people he thinks are relevant, shows the evidence he has and responds to the information provided by the employer or witnesses.
 The employer is the first one to speak and should explain the alleged misconduct or issue, make sure someone credible is taking notes and go through the evidence and information he has collected.

 - At the end of the hearing, the employer should think carefully before arriving at a decision.
 He should tell the employee about the next step and give him some time to think about it

-- In case the employee could not make to the hearing because of ill health or a serious issue then the employer should pause the disciplinary procedure hearing until the employee is fit to attend it
+- In case the employee could not make to the hearing because of ill health or a serious issue then the employer should pause the procedure hearing until the employee is fit to attend it

 5) Deciding on the disciplinary outcome